Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: Model

 \subsection{Case-II}

-There is another interesting U(1)$_X$ extension of the SM whose minimal particle content is shown in Tab.~\ref{tab2}.
+There is another interesting U(1)$_X$ extension of the SM whose minimal particle content is shown in Table~\ref{tab2}.
 We call it an alternative U$(1)_X$ scenario.
 Using Eq.~\eqref{anom-f}, we cancel the gauge and mixed gauge-gravity anomalies due to the presence of the general U$(1)_X$ scenario.
-The U$(1)_X$ charge $x_H^{}$ is a real parameter which allows us to manifest the chiral nature of the $Z^\prime$ interactions with the left and right handed fermions.
+The U$(1)_X$ charge $x_H^{}$ is a real parameter that allows us to manifest the chiral nature of the $Z^\prime$ interactions with the left- and right-handed fermions.
 In this scenario, the three generations of the RHNs are differently charged under the U$(1)_X$.
 The first two generations have U$(1)_X$ charge $-4$, and the third one's charge is $+5$ being a unique choice to cancel the gauge and mixed gauge-gravity anomalies~\cite{Montero:2007cd}.